Changes to host payments over the winter months

 - The council will then initiate local checks to ensure that support the safe arrival of guests.

 - In Somerset, we will send sponsors a request to complete an online form that will help us to plan for the checks that need to be completed.
-If you are a sponsor who has been matched to a Ukrainian guest(s) fill out this form.

 - Our local checks will not impact someone’s ability to travel and do not speed up the visa application.